ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetVideoSessionMemoryRequirementsKHR.md

 If `pMemoryRequirements` is `NULL`, then the number of memory bindings required for the video session is returned in `pMemoryRequirementsCount`.
-Otherwise, `pMemoryRequirementsCount` **must** point to a variable set by the user with the number of elements in the `pMemoryRequirements` array, and on return the variable is overwritten with the number of memory binding requirements actually written to `pMemoryRequirements`.
+Otherwise, `pMemoryRequirementsCount` **must** point to a variable set by the application to the number of elements in the `pMemoryRequirements` array, and on return the variable is overwritten with the number of memory binding requirements actually written to `pMemoryRequirements`.
 If `pMemoryRequirementsCount` is less than the number of memory bindings required for the video session, then at most `pMemoryRequirementsCount` elements will be written to